-LEARNING SLOW TODAY - I want to feel free to ask questions when I don’t get it
+LEARNING SLOW TODAY I want to ask questions when I don’t get it

 In small classes or 1-on-1 sessions, you’re free to ask questions–the questions that go unanswered or unasked in a room where 20 people compete for instructor attention and time.
 And our instructors encourage questions–we don’t just “put up with” them and act impatient, the way many computer teachers do.
 We simply don’t hire the impatient “computer experts” who intimidate their students and who clearly don’t like to teach people.
 We do like it, and we find the way to give the skill to you, with however many explanations you need.
 That’s how we learned too, and it's what we hope to find in whoever we ask for help–a little patience.

-LEARNING FAST TODAY - I don’t want to be held back when other people don’t get it
+LEARNING FAST TODAY I don't want to be held back by other people

 No speed limits in these classes.
 If the teacher can focus on just helping you to get it, the class goes at your speed.
 When the only questions come from you, you get answers faster.
 Another thing: In 1-on-1 or small class format, you do not only learn the "regular" skills more quickly, but if you’ve learned the whole 3 hour lesson in 2 hours, there’s no reason the instructor can’t show you some extra tricks.

-TYPICAL LEARNING - I understood the other stuff but I don’t get this part at all
+TYPICAL LEARNING I understood the other stuff but not this!

 Most people are a mixture of slow and fast learner.
 You understand some things right away; other things take a while.
 This is the best reason for individual or small class teaching: it’s flexible, slowing down or speeding up at your pace.
 The teacher can adjust to how you are learning each skill.
 If something doesn't make sense to you, we stay on that skill until you're confident.
 If you get it right away, we move on.
 The same way you learned everything else.